NilsBerni/democritus/README.md

 The user interface is more of a concept than that.
 We can already use it productively in its current state.
 However, the user interface is not a mockup; if enough tested on different devices, we can use it to use productivity software.
 The interface is currently using models and training results in the cache to demonstrate its functionality.

 ### Applying the Framework
+There are vital functions that we can apply to perform all the different implementations.
+There are vital functions that we can apply to perform all the different implementations.
+All the functions use similar arguments:

+- *Arg0* (Implementation): ["TAX
+", "DIMAURO", "EDBN", "LIN", "TAX"]
+- *Arg1* (Event Log): i. e. ''HELPDESK"
+- *Arg2* (Optional model specific Parameter): i. e. "shared_cat"

+We can specify additional Parameters, i. e. batch size and epochs in the files in the execution folder.

 #### Training
+- run_training(argv)

 #### Suffix Prediction
+- run_nextevent_pred(argv)

 #### Next Activity Prediction
+- run_suffix_pred(argv)

 ### !!!WARNING!!!